-Category
+Category Your amount

-deductible penses that are including textbooks, student union fees, student sei vices and amenities e fees and public contributio HECS-HEL under the I Program (I Financial S t claim as course fees ns you made under .P, or repayments Higher Education Loan HELP), the Student upplement Scheme he Trade Support Loan ISL). the decline worked ou method.
-Fo expenses (other than in value of a car) tunder the 'logbook' or more information, on D1 on pages 25-6. \$ value of de used for se computers s for the decline in preciating assets If-education, including and cars for which you g deductions under the nethod \$ • or repairs to items of used for self-education \$
+A General expenses that are deductible, including textbooks, stationery, student union fees, student services and amenities fees, course fees and public transport fares

+You cannot claim as course fees contributions you made under HECS-HELP, or repayments under:

+- the Higher Education Loan Program (HELP)

+- the Student Financial Supplement Scheme (SFSS)

+- the Student Startup Loan (SSL) or

+- the Trade Support Loan Program (TSL).

+Include car expenses (other than the decline in value of a car) worked out under the 'logbook' method.
+For more information, see question D1 on pages 25-6.

+B Deductions for the decline in value of depreciating assets used for self-education, including computers and cars for which you are claiming deductions under the 'logbook' method